bhwong11/artist-profile/README.md

 Potential customer user is able to register, sign in, create reviews, edit reviews, and delete reviews - 9/10

 Client user is able to create, edit and delete Artwork, and only the client user will be able to do this - 9/11

-Client user is able to create, edit and delete Blogs, and only the client user will be able to do this - 9/12

 All forms will have error handling and display an error if incorrect information is added in displaying an issue and refusing to admit data into database if incorrect - 9/14